Mohammad Nadeem (Emirati cricketer)

 Mohammad Nadeem (born 30 July 1978) is a former international cricketer who represented the United Arab Emirates national team between 1998 and 2007.
 He played as a wicket-keeper and batted right-handed.

 Born in Dubai, Nadeem made his senior debut for the UAE at the 1998 ACC Trophy in Nepal.
 At the 2001 ICC Trophy in Canada, he had little success as a batsman (scoring 43 runs in ten matches), but recorded more dismissals than any other player, taking 17 catches and effecting four stumpings.
 Nadeem was the UAE's regular wicket-keeper during the early 2000s, making appearances for the team in the ACC Trophy, the Intercontinental Cup, and the Six Nations Challenge.
-However, he did not play at the 2004 Asia Cup, where the UAE made its One Day International (ODI) debut, with Abdul Rehman and Asghar Ali instead sharing the wicket-keeping duties.
-At the 2005 ICC Trophy in Ireland, Nadeem kept wicket in four of his team's seven matches, with Asghar Ali taking the role for the other three.
-After that tournament, he played only one further match for the UAE, on a 2007 tour of Canada.
+However, he did not play in the 2004 Asia Cup, where the UAE made their One Day International (ODI) debut, with Abdul Rehman and Asghar Ali instead sharing the wicket-keeping duties.
+At the 2005 ICC Trophy in Ireland, Nadeem kept wickets in four of his team's seven matches, with Asghar Ali taking the role for the other three.
+After that tournament, Nadeem played only one further match for the UAE, on a 2007 tour of Canada.